Other People's Kids

 It has worked like a dream [for now].

-She has consistently displayed the behavior less and less and more importantly, when she does use this particular action to express her frustration, it takes a matter of moments to get her through it.
-It's not an ensuing battle of wills anymore.
+She has consistently displayed the behavior less and less, and, more importantly, when she does use this particular action to express her frustration, it takes her only a matter of moments to get through it.
+It's no longer an ongoing battle of wills.

-Anytime she wags her finger at me in defiance or shouts that "No!"
-I've come to loathe so much, I just kiss her.
+Anytime she wags her finger at me in defiance or shouts, "No!" — the words I've come to loathe so much — I just kiss her.

-It's become like a game and it takes her mind off the frustration she is feeling at not having her own way.
+It's become like a game, and it takes her mind off the frustration of not having her own way.

 Thanks for reading!